erikadoyle/LinuxServer/README.md

 - Created a new user "catalog" with limited permission to the catalog database (read, write, update tables only)
 - Created a new database "catalog" and seeded it with starter data
 - Granted all permissions on catalog db tables to user "catalog"
-- Granted usage on all sequences to catalog
+- Granted usage on all sequences to catalog (for auto-generating serial primary keys)

 ## Resources